 Tackling the Thorny Subjects

 When we as writers create stories, we can explore questions, enlighten, entertain, or offer escape.
 Sometimes we manage to do all at the same time.
-Even in one if the "safe" stories I've written, such as Fireproof, my character dealt with porn addiction and destructive unforgiveness.
+Whether you preferred my "safe" story, contained in Fireproof, our my "risky" story called Field of Blood, you encountered characters dealing with addiction and destructive unforgiveness.

 What can I say?
 I love tackling the thorny subjects.
 If you've read the trilogy, you know exactly what I mean.